 Ecommerce, FinTech, online gaming and retail transactions have set new records in 2020 because, in part, of the Covid-19 pandemic.
 This “huge online-transactions bubble” has created one of the fastest-growing opportunities for fraud in online businesses.

-THE LANDSCAPE KEEPS CHANGING
+THE LANDSCAPE HAS CHANGED

 A combination of machine learning and collaboration technology is the best way to defeat the SIF fraudsters who try blend in with good customers in multiple unrelated businesses, securing new identities and accounts, and perpetrating undetected long-running scams.

 SIF is showing-up in a wide variety of online businesses and financial services:

 - Wire transfers and payments